Planning & Analysis

 On the other hand, if a company values the freshness of its products, it may choose FIFO to ensure that older inventory is sold first, thereby minimizing waste and spoilage.

 Let’s take the example of a CPG company that produces and sells personal care products.
-The company invested in a state-of-the-art manufacturing facility ten years ago, which it recorded on its balance sheet at $50 million.
+The company invested in a state-of-the-art manufacturing facility ten years ago, recorded on its balance sheet at $50 million.

 Similarly, CPG companies may also face impairment issues related to their inventory.
 For instance, a food and beverage company may have a large inventory of perishable goods close to their expiration date or have become obsolete due to changes in consumer preferences.